Experts at the Viet Nam Academy of Science and Technology appreciate Vinsers’ abilities as researchers

 Following the introduction of the Vinschool's Gifted and Talented Education Center - GATE Center, 2 groups of Vinschool students have taken part in scientific research alongside experts at the Hanoi Education University and the Viet Nam Academy of Science and Technology (VAST).
-They appreciated Vinsers' work spirit, attitude and scientific research capacities.
+They appreciated Vinsers' work ethic, attitude and scientific research capacities.

 The GATE Center is coaching 2 groups of students to conduct scientific research.
 Group 1 comprises of Nguyen Tu Minh – Nguyen Phuong Thao (from Vinschool The Harmony Secondary school) and the other includes Trinh Minh Quan – Le Đuc Minh – Tran Thi Quynh Tram (from Vinschool Times City Secondary school).